ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 \end{center}
 \vspace{10mm}

-\newcommand{\titleAB}{Altitude Sensor}
-\phantomsection
-\addcontentsline{toc}{subsection}{\TOCLabelII \titleAB}

-- **\TitleFormatII{\titleAB}**
+## Altitude Sensor

 - Altitude: in meters above the frame of reference, $1 \text{ block} = 0.25 \text{ m}$
 - Output value: from $-1$ to $1$
 - Frame of reference
   - Ignore waves: fixed altitude at the average sea level
   - Relative to waves: altitude of the water below the sensor
   - Outside of high seas, both options are equivalent
   - On space sector, it's the max value while outside an atmosphere and close to the center of the planet while inside one
 - Trigger
   - Normal: sends an output when it's above the altitude you set
   - Below: sends an output when it's below the altitude you set
 - Outputs

 \vspace{2mm}
 \begin{center}